wwivbbs/docs/wwivnetlinux.md

 This is information about exactly what the Network*.exe files are doing.
 You don't need to understand this to install WWIVnet, but it can be useful info.
 The processing of the net files comes from page 38 of NET37TEC.DOC.
-Essentially what the steps are after the procmail rule picks up the files are:

 1. Convert network.dat's path separator with sed
-2. uudecode the incoming file to SNN.NET, where NN is your node # where the file ultimately needs to end up is your wwivnet directory.
-Another gotcha is filename case (again).
+* uudecode the incoming file to SNN.NET, where NN is your node # where the file ultimately needs to end up is your wwivnet directory.
-NETWORK1.EXE can't see the file if it's lowercase.
-3. dosemu NETWORK3.EXE to analyze the packets.
+* dosemu NETWORK3.EXE to analyze the packets.
 This should create the P.EXE file from the SNN.NET file.
-3. After the P.EXE file is created (and converted to uppercase), process it with NETWORK2.EXE
+* After the P.EXE file is created process it with NETWORK2.EXE
-4. Convert network.dat's path separator back with sed.
+* Convert network.dat's path separator back with sed.
 This conversion is really dependent on how the network.dat file is being processed.
 If it's in dosemu, the separator needs to be \, if it's linux, it needs to be /.
 Example of how this affects you: if the separator is a /, then the NETXX EXE files can't find the path and fail on processing; if the separator is a \, then parts of your message info (like where the message came from) will be missing.

 # Other WWIVNet Documenation
 ***